The Ultimate Guide to Buying Off the Plan

 Melbourne is luminous all year round with mild winters and warm summers.
-This great climate allows you to be more flexible with aspect of your OTP property – there will be differences in light exposure but you will rarely be in the dark (apart from at night!).
+This great climate allows you to be more flexible with the aspect of your OTP property – there will be differences in light exposure, but you will rarely be in the dark (apart from at night!).

 The configuration of your property is vital; make sure your developer has worked with architects to assure a light drenched interior that will remain well-ventilated, functional and liveable.